George Taliaferro: College football

 He would play a variety of positions for Indiana University in Bloomington, Indiana from 1945 to 1948 as halfback, quarterback, defensive back, and kicker.
 He struggled with prejudice of the time during his studies at Indiana that ranged from being barred from living in the dormitories to conflicting attitudes from teammates about his treatment on and off the field.
 While at Indiana University, Taliaferro became a member of Kappa Alpha Psi fraternity.

-As the leading rusher and an All-American at Indiana University, he led the Hoosiers team to their only undefeated Big Ten Conference championship during his rookie year in 1945, and he led the conference in rushing (a first for an African American in the Big Ten) with 719 yards on 156 carries; he started his college career with 95 yards on 20 carries against Michigan as left halfback.
+As the leading rusher and an All-American at Indiana University, he led the Hoosiers team to their first undefeated Big Ten Conference championship during his rookie year in 1945, and he led the conference in rushing (a first for an African American in the Big Ten) with 719 yards on 156 carries; he started his college career with 95 yards on 20 carries against Michigan as left halfback.
 He was inducted into the College Football Hall of Fame in 1981.

 All-America Football Conference (AAFC)

-Taliaferro, primarily a halfback who also punted, was picked by the Chicago Bears in the thirteenth round of the 1949 NFL draft but instead chose to play for the Los Angeles Dons of the All-America Football Conference.
+Taliaferro, primarily a halfback who also punted, was selected 129th overall by the Chicago Bears in the thirteenth round of the 1949 NFL draft but instead chose to play for the Los Angeles Dons of the All-America Football Conference.
 This made him the first African American drafted by an NFL team.

 Playing in the last season of the AAFC, Taliaferro would play in eleven of the twelve games played by the team with four starts.
 He would run 95 times for 472 yards with five touchdowns on the running side; in passing, he went 45-of-124 for 790 yards with four touchdowns to 14 interceptions; he also punted 27 times for 982 yards while being blocked twice.
 He also made 15 combined kick and punt returns for 366 total yards and one touchdown.
 He was named to the 2nd Team of the All-AAFC Team by the league and various press sources.